 Both approaches have their strengths.
 Commissioned artists create truly one-of-a-kind work that carries the weight of human artistry.
 PawFav offers instant gratification, unlimited experimentation, and the ability to create portraits for every pet in your household without spending hundreds per piece.
 Many pet parents use PawFav to explore and discover what style they love, and then decide from there whether they also want a commissioned piece.

-Where to Display Your Renaissance Pet Portrait
+Where Should You Display a Renaissance Pet Portrait?

 Renaissance pet portraits deserve prominent placement.
 Here are the spots that get the most reaction: